The Crook Inn, Tweedsmuir

 Click here to download a copy of the Feedback Report 3 & Appendices

 Planning Permission and Listed Building Consent were successfully secured in late summer 2015.
-Applications to key funding bodies have now been registered, and it is anticipated that the outcomes of these applications will be determined by spring 2016.

 The 'Save The Crook' Facebook page is an excellent way to find out how you can get involved.
 To get regular updates from them, simply 'Like' their page.